mitschabaude/o1js-offchain-state/README.md

 # snarkyjs-offchain-state

-here I want to experiment with the viability of different large state architectures.
+here I want to experiment with the viability of different large state architectures in [zkApps on Mina](https://docs.minaprotocol.com/zkapps).

 there are three possible paradigms:
 - offchain state commited to in onchain state